Techtonica/curriculum/CONTRIBUTING.md

 1. Run `npm run validate-links` to find potentially dead links.
 1. Check links against [our list of false positives](../meta/false-dead-links.md) to weed out the real dead links that need fixing.
 1. Fix links and submit a pull request.
+1. Search & check links from github.com & codepen.io manually.
+These sites block bots, so we are unable to test them effectively with our tool.